UMBC-FSI-lab/IMU-WAV-data/README.md

 ## Features

 - **IMU Data Analysis**: Detects movement patterns including:
    - When the phone starts moving towards the skin

+   - When the phone is starting to touch the skin

+   - When the phone has fully touched the skin

    - When the phone is stable at a constant force

+    - When the phone is starting to move away from the skin

+   - When the phone has just been touched on the skin

-  - When the phone starts moving away from the skin
+  - When the phone stops after moving away from the skin

 - **Audio Chirp Detection**: Analyzes WAV files to detect chirps with:
   - Frequency range: 16-24 kHz